what is stroke

 Pathophysiology

-strokes are due to the interruption of arterial blood
+Haemorrhagic strokes are discussed elsewhere.
+Ischaemicstrokes are due to the interruption of arterial blood

 supply, and the clinical picture depends on the size of